tawilkinson/tawilkinson/rpgs/_posts/2020-10-24-agon-from-fillable.md

 - [Agon Player Kit, Form Fillable](/assets/docs/Agon_Playerkit_Fillable.pdf)

 \* Technically it's a second edition but it has been a while since the first edition came out.

+### Changelog

+- 24/10/2020 - Fixed linked rows on the Player Kit that made it impossible to fill out Island Destinies correctly
+- 23/10/2020 - First version